arkime/arkime/README.md

 <img src="https://github.com/arkime/arkimeweb/blob/main/assets/spiview.png" width="1000">

-## Install
+## Installation

-Most users should use the prebuilt binaries available at our [Downloads page](https://arkime.com/downloads) and follow the simple install instructions on that page.
+Most users should use the prebuilt binaries available on our [Downloads page](https://arkime.com/downloads) and follow the [simple install instructions](https://arkime.com/install).

 For advanced users, you can build Arkime yourself:
 * Make sure `node` is in your path, currently main supports Node version 20.x